blue-button/implementation-guide/download.md

 ---
 layout: default
-title: Best Practices for Downloading Data
+title: Enabling the Download of Health Data
 ---

-# Best Practices for Downloading Data
+# Enabling the Download of Health Data

 Two sentences on why downloading data is important.

-## Technical

-Ability to download content files directly to computer or device.

 ## Workflow